Purpose of the Processing

 The personal data collected will be stored for as long as is required to process the report.

 Data collected that does not fall within the scope of the ethics whistleblowing programme will be immediately destroyed or archived.

 If the report falls within the scope of the programme but does not result in disciplinary or legal proceedings, the personal data in the report will be destroyed or archived in anonymous form no later than two months after the end of the investigation.

 If disciplinary or legal proceedings are initiated against one or more individuals implicated by the report or against a whistleblower who has submitted an abusive report, the personal data pertaining to the whistleblower’s report will be stored by SUEZ until the proceedings have reached an end.
 This data will then be archived in anonymous form or destroyed no later than two months after the proceedings have reached an end.

-Employees implicated by whistleblowing reports will not under any circumstances be able to obtain the identity of the whistleblower by asserting their right to access their data.
+Individuals implicated by whistleblowing reports will not under any circumstances be allowed to obtain the identity of the whistleblower by asserting their right to access their data.

 To exercise your rights, please include a copy of a valid ID, unless the information sent with your request allows us to identify you with certainty.
 To learn more about your rights.

 If you feel that the DPO’s response is unsatisfactory, you can lodge a complaint with France’s National Data Protection Authority, the CNIL, either by writing to Commission Nationale Informatique et Libertés, 3 Place de Fontenoy, TSA 80715, 75334 PARIS CEDEX 07, France, or online.

 (Amended 30 August 2019)